ninewise/dissertation/umgap/components/pept2lca.md

 3398
 ```

 By default, sequences not found in the index are ignored.
-Using the -o
+Using the `-o`
-(--on-on-one) flag, they are mapped to 0, instead.
+(`--one-on-one`) flag, they are mapped to 0, instead.

 ```shell
 $ cat input.fa